Internet troll

 Minimizing authority refers to the anonymity of online interaction.
 Wealth, race, gender, status, and other factors are negligible, at least initially, online.
 Everyone starts on a level playing field, although one’s actions may raise one’s status.
 For example, good writing skills may help one communicate ideas more clearly, which can influence others.
 People also feel that if others are their equals, they can say whatever they wish, without being inhibited by an authority figure of any kind.

-Some researchers suggest that trolls could be treated by increasing positive reinforcement.
-By rewarding pro-social behavior, they say, they can increase the frequency of good actions.
+Some researchers have suggested that trolls could be treated by increasing positive reinforcement.
+By rewarding pro-social behavior, they have argued, they can increase the frequency of good actions.
+At the same time, some countries explored or even attempted to enforce controversial laws aimed at curbing internet trolling as part of overarching efforts to address digital safety concerns.

 Bibliography